ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   nonshared_size_unit
-    The unit for the nonshared memory size.
+    Specifies the unit for the nonshared memory size.

     Only used when :literal:`nonshared\_size` is specified and not set to \-1.